 During April & May we asked for your thoughts and wishes for the park.
 Thank you to everyone who contributed their thoughts and wishes for this well loved open space.

 The public consultation has now closed and we are busy reviewing the responses and compiling a plan of work.
-Watch this space for more information which will be announced in July.
+Watch this space for more information which will be announced over the summer.

 Other projects ongoing at Harbourside Park

 Opportunities to modernise, develop and remodel the Whitecliff Recreation Ground Pavilion and Baiter Toilets are being explored.
 Full and up to date information about this is available at:

 The water which feeds Poole Park Lagoon comes from the harbour and passes through a channel under Baiter Park and the railway line.
 It was built in the 1960s and is constructed of metal sheet piling topped with a reinforced concrete slab.
 Due to the harsh salt water environment, the sheet piling has heavily corroded along much of the channel and is in need of substantial repair (illustrated below).
 To date, reactive patch-up work has been undertaken as and when needed in order to maintain the channel and keep both Harbourside Park and Poole Park functioning as open space for park users.